Stranger Things to Know About Your Gen X Parents

-The Netflix drama Stranger Things has certainly hit its stride, becoming a global phenomenon that nearly everyone seems to be talking about.
+The Netflix drama Stranger Things has certainly hit its stride, becoming a global phenomenon over the last year.
+And with its second season about to be released, everyone is talking about it once again.
 But what is it about this little eight-episode drama that has everyone so obsessed with it…and by everyone, I mean anyone who was a kid or teen during the 80s.
 Of course, you do not need to be a Gen-Xer to find something to love about this “retro” drama that follows a band of misfit kids who find themselves caught up in a mysterious and dangerous battle between good and evil.
 However, if you were not lucky enough to grow up in the 80s, particularly the early part of the decade that was transitioning from the disco era into the synthesizer age, then you cannot possibly understand the little nuances of the show that resonate with those who came of age during that magical time.

 Yep, That’s Right, I Said Magical

 Stranger Things takes place in 1983, which is the sweet spot of time that transitioned us from the funky, laid-back, plaid-heavy hippie age of the 70s to what most people think of as the too cool for school, Ray-Ban-wearing, neon colors of the 80s.
 In 1983, Risky Business was playing at the local theater, Madonna’s first songs Burning Up and Lucky Star were blaring from the radio, and every kid on the block was playing Pac-Man on an Atari 2600 they got the Christmas before (or were hoping to get that year).
 We were throwing out our faded plaid bellbottoms and corduroy vests in exchange for slick parachute pants and shiny satin jackets.
 Cable TV was becoming more common at the rich kids’ houses and Michael Jackson blew our minds when he showed us the Moonwalk for the very first time.